Heavy Rain: The Taxidermist Review

 The first episode from Heavy Rain Chronicles does not disappoint

 Heavy Rain for PS3 is probably one of the most engrossing and involving games that you will play this year.
 As mentioned in our review of the game, it is a unique and emotionally involving experience that should not be missed.
 If you were one of the fans who pre-ordered the game via a specific retailer or had purchased the special edition of the game, then chances are you got a download voucher for “The Taxidermist”, the first downloadable episode from the Heavy Rain Chronicles.
-Be advised that you should definitely read our review of the full game and actually play the title in order to fully enjoy this DLC and avoid obvious spoilers.
+Be advised that you should definitely read our full Heavy Rain review and actually play the title in order to fully enjoy this DLC and avoid obvious spoilers.
 I will readily admit that when starting Taxidermist, it has been a few weeks since my last Heavy Rain playthrough, and there was doubt in my mind that it will be rather difficult to retain the feelings of atmosphere and immersion from the full game via a short DLC story.
 But boy, was I wrong.

 The DLC covers a single story in the life of Madison Page, one of the main characters from the full game.
 This level has actually been showcased in many trailers and previews of Heavy Rain, so some of you may already be familiar with the setting.
 It is pouring rain, and the man, a Taxidermist by profession, is a new suspect in the investigation.
 For reader reference, Taxidermy is the act of mounting or reproducing dead animals for display (e.g. as hunting trophies) or for other sources of study.
 Taxidermy can be done on all vertebrate species of animals including mammals, birds, reptiles, and amphibians.
 Madison is on the hunt for the Origami Killer, and her investigation leads her to the suspect’s home.
 Nobody appears to be home, but a locked door never stopped a curious journalist.
 You help Madison find her way into the home, and a gruesome discovery leads to a possible showdown or a tragic death.
 Without giving much away, the setting and atmosphere are very unsettling and completely on-par with the full game (and similarly horrifying to an experience that Madison has in the full game).
 I was caught off guard at how quickly the game drew me back into its gloomy and tense world.
 It’s as if I never took a break from playing the full game.